 The subject then becomes whether Beatrice will ever get a man, because she’s saucy.

-Beatrice points out that any man God would send her might as well come with his pair of cuckold’s horns (i.e., a whip) attached.
+Beatrice points out that any man God would send her might as well come with his pair of cuckold’s horns attached.
+She's got a roving eye.
 Anyway, she says she’s too picky to get a man: she thinks men with beards are too old and itchy, and men without beards might as well dress up in her women’s clothes.

 Beatrice says she isn’t too bothered by being single.
 Her uncle, Leonato, then unhelpfully adds that perhaps she’ll go to hell (which was rumored to be the destination for old maids).